Chocobozzz/PeerTube/support/doc/tools.md

 :::

-The script can also move all video files that are not already in object storage:
+The script can also move all video related files that are not already in object storage:

 ::: code-group